 There are many carrot bread recipes out there that are so loaded with excessive sugar and fat that you may as well be eating cake.
 But not this one!
-This Healthy Carrot Loaf is healthier than the average carrot loaf recipe because it isn't loaded with sugar and fat.
+This Healthy Carrot Bread is healthier than the average carrot loaf recipe because it isn't loaded with sugar and fat.
 AND it doesn't have a glaze, cream cheese frosting, or any kind of icing on top.
 It's quick and easy to make, and full of real wholesome ingredients like fresh carrots, whole wheat flour and yogurt, yet it still tastes like you are eating carrot cake!

 It tastes so much like carrot cake that one reader even serves it as cake!